Craig Baumann

+Early life

+Baumann was born to Arne and Agnes Baumann in Rotterdam in 1953.
+With his family, he moved to Australia at a young age and grew up in Strathfield, Sydney.
+He attended the University of Sydney and gained a Bachelor of Civil Engineering (Structures) in 1975.
+He then worked in several engineering firms before joining Mambare, a builder of services stations in Sydney.
+This company soon rebranded as Valley Homes and pivoted to building houses, primarily in the Newcastle and Hunter Valley regions of New South Wales.
+Baumann eventually became the sole director as well as the owner of Valley Homes.

 Political career

 Baumann was elected to Port Stephens Shire Council in 1987 and served as Deputy Shire President from 1989 until 1991.
 Re-elected to Council in 1991, Baumann served as Mayor in 1994.
 He again was elected to Port Stephens Council in 1999 and 2004 and served as Mayor from 2004 to 2006, when he stood down as Mayor to contest the 2007 election.

 Baumann was elected at the 2007 state election.
 Following two weeks of re-counts, he was elected on a two party preferred margin of 68 votes, making Port Stephens the most marginal electorate in New South Wales.
 Despite the small margin, Baumann received a 7.3% swing in his favour, and notably this was the first and only time since formation of the electorate in 1988 that the seat had been won by a Liberal Candidate.
 Before entering state politics, Baumann was mayor of Port Stephens.
-After a more significant victory in to 2011 election, Baumann was appointed by Premier Barry O’Farrell as Parliamentary Secretary for Regional Planning under Minister Brad Hazzard.
+After the Liberal party entered government at the 2011 election, Baumann was appointed by Premier Barry O’Farrell as Parliamentary Secretary for Regional Planning under Minister Brad Hazzard.
 In 2014 Premier Mike Baird re-appointed him under Minister Pru Goward.

 Following admissions by Baumann, at a hearing of the New South Wales Independent Commission Against Corruption (ICAC) on 12 September 2014, that he had written sham invoices to cover up electoral donations received from developers during his election campaign in 2007, he resigned from the Parliamentary Liberal Party and moved to the crossbench of the Legislative Assembly for the remainder of the 2011-2015 parliamentary term.

 With the announcement that the ICAC wouldn't bring down its report on Operation Spicer until after the 2015 state election, Baumann was forced to stand down as a candidate, with Kate Washington gaining the seat for Labor with a large 19.5% swing.
 The Operation Spicer report was handed down in 2016 and found that all donations Baumann received had been genuine political donations from parties not prohibited from making political donations.
 However it also found that Baumann had acted to avoid the election funding laws requiring the disclosure of these donations.

-Career outside politics

-Baumann is the owner and sole director of Valley Homes - a residential builder in the Hunter region.